YWP Programme - Training course

-Mind HK and MINDSET are pleased to announce its formal training course on low-intensity interventions for young people using an Acceptance and Commitment Therapy (ACT) framework.
+Mind HK and MINDSET are pleased to announce its formal training course on Youth Wellbeing Practitioner (YWP) Programme using an Acceptance and Commitment Therapy (ACT) framework.
 Upon completion of this training, graduates will hold the skills to provide guided self-help based on the principles of ACT to young people facing mild to moderate mental health problems in Hong Kong.

 July 2022 – June 2023

-2.5 weeks of classes and workshops spread across July and August 2022
+6 weeks of training and workshops spread across July and August 2022 from Friday to Sunday

 9-month placement (3 days per week) from September 2022 until June 2023